Rxmas1lly/Rxmas1lly/README.md

 [ **𝘞𝘈𝘒𝘌 𝘜𝘗 𝘎𝘌𝘛 𝘜𝘗 𝘚𝘛𝘈𝘕𝘋 𝘜𝘗 𝘔𝘌𝘙𝘈!** ]

 :: Hello there !
-I’m aki as you saw from my profile here’s a bit more about me and some information-!

 ・ I say "ok" and "oh" a lot, sometimes like type my actions out loud like "sweats", "gasps" I'm not sure why but yeah !

-・I’m from Saudi Arabia, I can speak English -  عربي but I mostly speak English, English isn’t my first language I may have some mistakes or misunderstand what you’re saying.
+・I’m from Saudi Arabia, I can speak  English isn’t my first language I may have some mistakes or misunderstand what you’re saying.

 ・w2i please  I'm shy bru-

-・My gender is female , but I don’t really care about pronouns im more comfortable with he/him and she/her !

 ・Please Dni  with me if : - 19+ , L/licon, proshipper , toxic, racist, Islamphobics, z//philes,homophobics..ok..ok

 ・My birthday is Oct 15th .
 My mbti is ISFP 4w3 !

-・I tend to be socially awkward  and socially anxious please bear with me—

 ・Please  tell me what you're uncomfortable with before  interacting  with me since I usually  see almost everything  as a joke if I say something dark or a sensitive topic  to you please tell me!!

 ・Fandoms  ; - tshd, alnst, gi, pjsk, tos, awa, kny, dr, bsd, mm12,vocaloid,4saken,dp,bb,lc,kenji,lazye,kubzscouts,viyaura,newjeans,katseye,illit,siita✦

-thats all bye thanks for reading this </3
+( send me gimmicks on my strawpage pls psstpsst...)